morgankain/serology_methods_sims/README.md

 #### Most recent note/work update

-- September 13: Repo created with first-pass functioning code in targets
+- September 19: Full pipeline for multiple (simple) models with summaries working.
+Next step to explore some coverage and then start expanding the complexity of the stan models

 ### Simulations to compare alternative methods of analyzing serology data